rsyslog/rsyslog/source/configuration/modules/mmsnmptrapd.rst

 -  **$mmsnmptrapdTag** [tagname]

-   tells the module which start string inside the tag to look for.
+   Tells the module which start string inside the tag to look for.
 The default is "snmptrapd".
 Note that a slash is automatically added to this tag when it comes to matching incoming messages.
 It MUST not be given, except if two slashes are required for whatever reasons (so